 If you’re hunting for gifts (for a friend or yourself), Inner Essentials’ luxury candles and chemical-free soaps are a no-fuss treat.
 Next, head into Annie’s Creation and Collection for gorgeous fashion and homewares at reasonable prices.
+Kids and parents alike will delight in nostalgic wooden toys, hand made dolls and colourful pinwheels at Spotty Dot.
 If you need pampering, head to Food for your Skin, for natural soap and skincare products lovingly hand-made in regional Victoria.
 The Andrew Bertuleit Photography in F Shed is also a great spot to find gifts.
 You can buy images mounted, framed or print posted.

 After all this walking, a mid-afternoon caffeine hit at Market Lane Coffee is essential.
 Grab your take-away and head for the big white van, the unmissable American Doughnut Kitchen.
 No visit to the market is complete without a bag of their hot jam doughnuts.